 Other Traits: Long Coat

-The coat length of a Japanese dog is determined by the Long Hair Series (L Locus).
-Short coat (L) is dominant over long coat (l).
+.
 A dog with at least one L allele has normal coat length for its breed and a dog with two l alleles has long coat.
 However, the short coat allele has incomplete dominance; when a short coated dog carries a long coat allele, it tends to have a fuller and more plush coat than a dog with two short coat alleles.
 These carriers are often lauded for their great coats in conformation shows, leading to breeding more carriers and long coated puppies.